Daily updated post tracking the rates of postal and pre-poll voting compared to previous elections.

 I’ve also published a second post with a sortable table and graph showing the rates of pre-poll and postal voting by division.

-- 1,501,141 postal votes have been returned representing 8.7% of enrolment or 55.0% of dispatched postal vote packs.
-Note that the number of postal returned is now only just short of the total postal vote applications received in 2019.
+- 1,644,061 postal votes have been returned representing 9.5% of enrolment or 55.0% of dispatched postal vote packs.
+There have now been more postal votes returned in 2022 than the total number of postal applications in 2019.

 - In 2019 84.0% of postal votes dispatched were returned, though 3% postals did not make it through scrutiny so only 81.0% of postal votes dispatched made it into the count.